apache/nifi-minifi-cpp/docker/test/integration/README.md

 tests are designed to test the integration between distinct MiNiFi instances as well as other systems which are available in docker, such as Apache NiFi.

+* Currently test_https.py does not work due to the upgrade to NiFi 1.7.
+This will be resolved as soon as possible.

 ## Test Execution Lifecycle

 Each test involves the following stages as part of its execution lifecycle: